HarveyEllis/loan-amount-example-quarkus/README.md

 ### `loan-client`

 - Contains a `loan-client` that can be used to send requests to the services.
 See the [Operation of loan client CLI](#Operation-of-loan-client-CLI) section below for more information on how to use this.

 ### `loan-amount-domain`

 - Contains models that would otherwise be duplicated across the other modules

+### `test-utils`

+- Some utilities used for starting kafka and getting producers and consumers for it for use in tests

 ## Developing